pughlab/getting-started/index.md

 # Pughlab Manual

-This manual is to introduce new and existing lab members to get started and also to get access to various pughlab computaitonal resources.
+This manual is to for new and existing lab members to get started and help access with various pughlab computaitonal resources.